Are You in a Toxic Workplace? How to Know If You Are… and What to Do About It

 So, yeah, there may be reasonable explanations and solutions if it feels like toxicity is showing up in your workplace.
-At the same time, it’s worth getting some key questions and terms defined and clear, to help you determine if you are on a toxic workplace or not.
+At the same time, it’s worth getting some key questions and terms defined and clear, to help you determine if you are in a toxic workplace or not.

 Signs Your Workplace Is Actually Toxic

-- Harm to people or property
+- Harm to people or property.

-- Unpredictability is the rule, not just about daily happenings but also about your job's longevity
+- Unpredictability is the rule; not just about daily happenings, but also about your job’s longevity.

-- You notice drama, gossip, bullying.
+- Drama, gossip, or bullying.

-- Your focus and/or performance are negatively affected
+- Your focus and/or performance are negatively affected,

-- Your sleep and/or eating are disrupted (in either direction – excess or minimization)
+- Your sleep and/or eating are disrupted (in either direction – excess or minimization).